borbasgergo/algs/README.md

 # algs

-Used programming language: Java
+Used programming language: Java.

-Version: 19
+Version: 19.

+Code can be found in /src.